 Successful manager onboarding programs lead to meaningful, productive work and solid employee connections in a short amount of time.
 And, rather than struggling with learning curves, well-informed leaders may generate momentum early on, cutting the time to attain maximum performance to only four months.

-Most managers feel that onboarding assistance would have cut down on the time it took them to integrate into their new responsibilities fully.
+Most managers feel that onboarding assistance would have cut down on the time it took them to fully integrate into their new responsibilities.

 Today, over 60% of executives say it took them six months to get up to speed in their present position, with 20% claiming it took more than nine months.

-Your company must integrate new managers as smoothly as possible if it wants to prosper.
+Your company must integrate new managers as smoothly as possible to prosper.
 Below is the list of how to maximize new leaders’ success.

 |1.
 Start the onboarding process before the new manager’s first day on the job.|

 |2.
 Remember that even modest acts of kindness may make a big difference.|

 |4.
 Allocate enough time to discuss the corporate culture.|

 |6.
 Spend some time discussing the company’s culture and policies.|